GieziJo/ScriptableObjectVariant/README.md

 ```csharp
 public class SOVariantAttributeProcessor<T> : OdinPropertyProcessor<T> where T : ScriptableObject
 ```
-There is probably a way to direclty call `SOVariantAttributeProcessor` from the attribute, but I haven't found how.
+There is probably a way to directly call `SOVariantAttributeProcessor` from the attribute, but I haven't found how.

 ### Selecting the parent object
 The selected parent should be of the exact same class as the overriden item (otherwise fields might be missing) and should not be the child itself.